 Linux-based systems are multiuser systems which means multiple users can operate on the same system.
-These users are identified by their unique UIDs(user identifiers), In Linux-based systems users are also assigned to a group with a specific GID(group identifier) when they are created.
-In this article, I’ll depict the approaches to create a user with UID and GID in Ubuntu.
+These users are identified by their unique UIDs(user identifiers), Moreover, users are also assigned to a group with a specific GID(group identifier) when they are created.

 What is UID in Ubuntu?

-UID is the abbreviation for user identifier in Linux-based systems.
-UID depicts a unique number per user.
-It is primarily used to specify a user within the Linux system and which elements the user can work with.
+UID (User IDentifier) is a unique number per user, specifying a user within the Linux system and it determines which elements the user can work with.
 As with the user’s list, UIDs are also stored in the /etc/passwd

 file.
 In Ubuntu, like most other Linux distributions for new users, UID starts from 1000.